Parsons-David/Philosophy-104/This Is Philosophy/TIP-2.md

 # This Is Philosophy - Chapter 2 : 2.36 Summary

-## Utiliarianism (Is Morality Doing What I can to Make This the Best World Possible?)
+## Utilitarianism (Is Morality Doing What I can to Make This the Best World Possible?)

 Utilitarianism aims to address the problem of equal treatment that was presented in moral and cultural relativism.